-- 1. Click the description of the required static route in the list to access the Edit page. - Click the Delete button at the top-right of the page. - 3.
-Click Yes to confirm the action.
+- 1. Navigate to CONFIGURE > NETWORK CONNECTIONS > Static Routes. - 2.
+Click the description of the required static route in the list to access the Edit page. - 3.
+Click the Delete button at the top-right of the page. - Click Yes to confirm the action.
 If the route was removed from the routing table as expected, a green success banner displays.